 Our use of special powers by warrant is approved by the Attorney-General.

-The Organisation has procedures in place—based on the Attorney-General’s Guidelines and feedback from the Office of the Inspector-General—to ensure that, wherever possible, we use less intrusive techniques of information collection before relying on our special powers.
+The Organisation has procedures in place to ensure that, wherever possible, we use less intrusive techniques of information collection before relying on our special powers.